 Samsung Galaxy M30 price and release date

-Samsung offers the Galaxy M30 in two variants, one with 4GB of RAM and 64GB storage which is priced at Rs 14,990 for the variant with 4GB RAM and 64GB storage.
-There's a 6GB RAM variant with 128GB of storage which is priced at Rs 17,990.
-The Galaxy M30 will go on sale for the first time on March 7 at 12 PM on Amazon India and Samsung India store.
+Samsung offers the Galaxy M30 in two variants, one with 4GB of RAM and 64GB storage which is priced at Rs 14,990 and the other with 6GB of RAM and 128GB storage priced at Rs 17,990.
+The Galaxy M30 is available on Amazon India and Samsung India store.

-The rear panel is smooth to touch and the gradient blue and black finish looks really cool.
-The triple camera setup on the back resides in a module on the top right corner with an accentuated silver ring over the middle sensor.
+The rear panel is smooth to touch and the gradient blue and black finish look cool.
+The triple camera array on the back resides in a module on the top right corner with an accented silver ring over the middle sensor.

 Overall, the built of the Galaxy M30 feels much similar to the other two phones in this segment.
-It fits in hand very well and is quite sturdy.
+The design is functional, it fits in hand very well and is quite sturdy.
 Having said that, we would recommend users to put on a case because regular wear and tear shows up as scuff marks after a while.

 The M30 receives an upgrade in the form of a Super AMOLED panel measuring 6.4-inches.
 It has a Full HD+ (2280 x 1080 pixels) resolution and sports the company’s infinity-U notch design.
 This makes for a 19.5:9 aspect ratio of the screen.
 The Galaxy M30 also happens to be the first M-series phone with the u-shaped notch on the front.

 The notched design is even smaller than the regular waterdrop notch found on the Galaxy M10 or M20.
-Having said that, the M30 has a distinctively wider chin than the M30.
+Having said that, the M30 has a distinctively wider chin than the M20.

 In usage, the Galaxy M30 seems like a good phone to watch videos and listen to music on.
 The screen leans a bit towards warmer tones but the colours pop out nicely, courtesy of the AMOLED panel.
 The viewing angles are also great and with maximum brightness, the M30 has excellent sunlight legibility.
 It comes with Widevine L1 certification and also supports Dolby ATMOS over headphones.
-Rest assured, we’re expecting a good time when we start binging on Netflix over the M30.
-We’ll let you know in any case in our full review.
+Rest assured, we had a good time binging over Netflix on the M30.